hoprnet/myne-chat/README.md

 In order to run MyneChat, a user has to setup MyneChat locally.
 This tutorial shows how to set up MyneChat and a `hoprd` node locally.

 1. You need to start a local `hoprd` node (at least v1.85.0).
 Multiple ways to do this are described in the [hoprd documentation](https://docs.hoprnet.org/en/latest/src/install-hoprd/index.html).
-For simplicity, use Docker and spin up a node locally using the `budapest` release:
+For simplicity, use Docker and spin up a node locally using the `lisbon` release:

 ```
-docker run --pull always -p 3000:3000 -p 3001:3001 gcr.io/hoprassociation/hoprd:athens --apiToken ^MYtoken4testing^ --password hodlerATWORK --rest --admin --init
+docker run --pull always -p 3000:3000 -p 3001:3001 gcr.io/hoprassociation/hoprd:lisbon --apiToken ^MYtoken4testing^ --password hodlerATWORK --rest --admin --init
 ```

 To be able to use the node you must fund it with native (xDAI) and HOPR tokens.